 ALERT LEVEL 1 | THE PLAZANews

-As of the 22nd of September, Palmerston North has now moved to Alert Level 1.
+As of Sunday 7th of March, Palmerston North has moved to Alert Level 1.

 Centre Trading Hours

 - Centre trading hours will return to normal.
 The trading hours for the centre can be found HERE.

 - Individual store hours may vary so if you are coming to visit a particular store then you might want to check their hours HERE.